Gratitude Challenge Day 2: Give Thanks for Your Food

 Itadakimasu! (いただきます)

-(Yes, I really said those lines out loud while sitting in a public restaurant in front of my fiance who had no idea what I was trying to do at that point in time.)
+(Yes, I really said those lines out loud while sitting in a public restaurant in front of Ken who had no idea what I was trying to do at that point in time.)

 The food tasted especially good during that meal. :D Giving thanks for my food made me more aware and appreciative of the efforts that go behind what I eat, and reminded me to continue to be thankful for all the food I’ll consume from here on out.